 In June 2016, the FASB Issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The new standard requires financial assets measured at amortized cost be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
 The standard will be effective for the Company beginning January 1, 2020, with early adoption permitted.
-The Company is evaluating the impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company does not expect that this new guidance will have a material impact on the Company's consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-04 (ASU 2017-04): Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 ASU 2017-04 eliminates step two of the goodwill impairment test and specifies that goodwill impairment should be measured by comparing the fair value of a reporting unit with its carrying amount.
 Additionally, the amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of net assets should be disclosed.
 ASU 2017-04 is effective for annual or interim goodwill impairment tests performed in fiscal years beginning after December 15, 2019, and early adoption is permitted.
-The Company is evaluating the impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company does not expect that this new guidance will have a material impact on the Company's consolidated financial statements.

 NOTE 3:- BUSINESS COMBINATION, SIGNIFICANT TRANSACTION AND SALE OF BUSINESS a.
-On April 14, 2015, the Company acquired a 70% interest in Comblack IT Ltd. ("Comblack"), an Israeli-based company that specializes in software professional and outsourced management services mainly for mainframes and complex large-scale environments, for a total consideration of \$1,821, of which \$1,523 was paid upon closing and \$298 which was payable contingent upon the acquired business meeting certain operational targets in 2015.
-The Company and the seller hold mutual Call and Put options respectively for the remaining 30% interest in Comblack.
-As a result of the Put option, the Company recorded redeemable non-controlling interest in the amount of \$989.
+On June 30, 2019, the Company acquired a 100% interest in NetEffects Inc ("NetEffects"), a U.S.-based services company, specializes in IT staffing and recruiting, for a total consideration of \$ 12,500, of which \$ 9,400 was paid upon closing and the remaining \$ 3,100 will be paid in three installments in the first, second and third closing day anniversary.
 Acquisition related costs were immaterial.
+Unaudited pro forma condensed results of operations for the years ended December 31, 2018 and 2019 were not presented, since the acquisition is immaterial.
 The acquisition was accounted for by the purchase method.

-The results of operations were included in the consolidated financial statements of the Company commencing April 1, 2015.
+The results of operations were included in the consolidated financial statements of the Company commencing July 1, 2019.